wso2-attic/esb-connectors/tumblr/tumblr-connector/tumblr-connector-1.0.0/README.txt

  - Maven 3.x
  - Java 1.6 or above
- - org.wso2.esb.integration.integration-base is rquired. this test suite has been configred to download this automatically. however if its fail download following project and compile using mvn clean install command to update your local repository. https://github.com/wso2-dev/esb-connectors/tree/master/integration-base
+ - org.wso2.esb.integration.integration-base is required. this test suite has been configured to download this automatically. however if its fail download following project and compile using mvn clean install command to update your local repository. https://github.com/wso2-dev/esb-connectors/tree/master/integration-base

 Tested Platform:

  - UBUNTU 13.10
- - WSO2 ESB 4.8.1
+ - WSO2 ESB 4.9.0-ALPHA

 STEPS:

-1. Make sure the ESB 4.8.1 zip file with latest patches available at "{TUMBLR_CONNECTOR_HOME}/tumblr-connector/tumblr-connector-1.0.0/repository/"
+1. Make sure the ESB 4.9.0-ALPHA zip file available at "{ESB_CONNECTORS_HOME}/repository/"

 2. Create Tumblr account and apply for application and derive consumer/api key 2.1 Using URL https://www.tumblr.com/register create tumblr account.